 ChemDraw helps chemists be more efficient; communicate more clearly; and reach crucial information faster.
 No wonder over 1 million users (and growing) count on ChemDraw.
 It’s the chemically intelligent solution for R&D for publishing, presenting and reporting.

 ChemOffice Professional is the most robust, scientifically-intelligent research productivity suite in the world.
-It builds on the foundations of ChemDraw Professional, and adds access to a broad set of powerful scientific tools* to enable scientific research.
-Browse within ChemDraw across more than 10 M commercially available compounds by structure, or CAS RN with ChemACX Explorer.
-Document, search and share your research using Signals Notebook Individual Edition, a modern, web-based scientific collaboration platform.
+It builds on the foundations of ChemDraw Professional and adds access to a broad set of powerful scientific tools* to enable scientific research.
+Look up PubChem Chemical Safety Information from the comfort of ChemDraw.
+Search across more than 10 M commercially available compounds by structure, or CAS RN with ChemACX Explorer.
+Document, search and share your research using Signals Notebook Individual Edition, a cutting-edge, cloud-native scientific collaboration platform.
 Load and process 1D NMR and LC/GC/MS data directly on your desktop with MNova ChemDraw Edition.
 Get access to, and edit, your ChemDraw files from any device with ChemDraw Cloud.
-Enhanced structural prediction with your favorite third party applications and Chem3D Ultra.
-A full suite of scientific productivity tool helping chemists and biologists alike efficiently keep track of their work, visualize and gain a deeper understanding of their results.
+ChemOffice Professional is a full suite of scientific productivity tools helping chemists and biologists alike efficiently perform and keep track of their work.

 |Version Number||ChemOffice Professional|

 Signals Notebook, the modern, cloud-native electronic lab notebook, is available in different versions so it’s tailored for just what you need to capture, organize, and share your research data.
 Get all the details here.

 Now every chemist can draw beautifully.
 From a simple drawing tool to a chemically intelligent application, ChemDraw has evolved into software chemists and research scientists rely on for everyday tasks.
 Read how.